How Do I Avoid Being Misled Religiously? What Judaism, Christianity, and Islam Teach

 Judaism

-"Take heed to yourselves, that your heart be not deceived, and ye turn aside, and serve other gods, and worship them." — Deuteronomy 11:16 (KJV) Deuteronomy 11:16
+"Take care not to be lured away to serve other gods and bow to them." — Deuteronomy 11:16 Deuteronomy 11:16

-Practically, Jewish tradition recommends: study Torah with a qualified teacher (rav), remain part of a community (kehillah), and be suspicious of any teaching that isolates you from established tradition.
+Practically, Jewish tradition advises: study Torah with a reliable teacher, remain part of a community with established halachic standards, and be wary of charismatic figures who claim to supersede received tradition.

 Christianity